hitachi-nlp/ensemble-metrics/README.md

-# Ensemble Metrics
+# Ensemble Learning Theory
 This is the official codebase for the paper ICML(2022) paper [Rethinking Fano’s Inequality in Ensemble Learning](https://arxiv.org/abs/2205.12683).

-In the paper, we proposed a fundamental theory on ensemble learning that evaluates a given ensemble system by a well-grounded set of metrics.
+The paper proposes a theory about Ensemble Learning, specifically, a theory that evaluates a given ensemble system by a well-grounded set of metrics.
 This repo contains the souce codes for calculating the ensemble metrics proposed in the paper.

 ## Installation